 Shabnam arrived in the UK at the age of eight with her family, fleeing the Taliban regime in Afghanistan.
 She is best known as one of the leading British Afghan Conservative campaigners, having immersed herself in British politics.

 Her professional experience has included working in Afghanistan to deliver a UKAid funded project of getting more girls into education, working for counter-terrorism within the Home Office and advocating for the rights of refugees and asylum seekers in the UK and in Westminster alongside an MP.
+She also formerly led engagement for the Afghan Witness project with the Center for Information Resilience, which monitors the human rights situation in Afghanistan.

 She is also a leading commentator in international media, appearing regularly on news and current affairs programmes to discuss Afghanistan, the rights of girls and women, international development and other related issues.
 She has been instrumental in raising awareness of the humanitarian and development situation in Afghanistan and conflict zones.